joshuagornall/Interviews/README.md

-# Interviews
+# Interviews for Software Engineering!
 > Your personal guide to Software Engineering technical interviews.
+>
-## Open source is welcome!
-Add your alternative solutions in other programming languages in the cracking the coding interview folder!
+> Open source is welcomed!
+> Add your alternative solutions in other programming languages in the cracking the coding interview folder!
 >
 > Maintainer - [Joshua Gornall](https://github.com/joshuagornall)